Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 OR view the availability of some of the best liveaboards and in Socorro and book online at the best price!

 Jacques Cousteau could not get enough of the spectacular diving in Fiji, and neither can we.
-Located in the South Pacific, approximately 1,300 miles northeast of New Zealand, the roughly 300 islands that make up the Republic of Fiji are one of the top places to scuba dive.
-Fiji's natural landscapes are as rich and exciting below the waves as they are above water, making this a favorite for divers and non-divers.
+Located in the South Pacific, approximately 1,300 miles northeast of New Zealand, the roughly 300 islands that make up the Republic of Fiji are where you'll find the best scuba diving with soft corals.
+Fiji's natural landscapes are as rich and exciting below the waves as they are above water, making this a favorite of divers and non-divers.

 Vibrant soft coral reefs in Fiji are second to none, providing an exquisite multi-colored backdrop to every dive and excellent opportunities for stunning underwater photography.
 The reefs boast abundant marine life, making fantastic photography subjects and a great place to practice your wide-angle technique.

-Famous soft corals in Fiji make it some of the best scuba diving in the world A diver explores a coral reef in Fiji Nudibranchs in Fiji
+Famous soft corals in Fiji make it some of the best scuba diving in the world A diver explores the Best Scuba Diving in the World in Fiji Nudibranchs in Fiji - Best Scuba Diving in the World

 Learn what to expect while diving in Fiji by reading our Dive with Bluewater 2023 Fiji trip recap.